Creating Visual Slides: Where to Begin…

 Find the story

-Firstly, work out what it is you actually want the slide to say.
+Firstly, work out what you actually want the slide to say.
 If the message is confused, the visuals will be too.
 Hone in on the specific point of the slide, or choose the most important if there are many.
-You need to have a single line of argument for each slide, and you need to structure the material so the audience is guided along with this argument.
+You need to have a single line of argument for each slide, and you need to structure the material so the audience is guided along this line of argument.
 Examples of a good, clear story for a slide would be:

 • ‘Your process currently looks like this.
 By making this change and this change, you can save this.’